kshitij7704/To_Do_List_Flask_App/README.md

-# To-Do List Web Application
+# TaskNest - To Do List Web Application
 This is a simple To-Do List web application built using Flask and SQLAlchemy.
 It supports all CRUD operations (Create, Read, Update, Delete) allowing users to manage tasks effectively.

 ## Features